 Angular 4 has backward compatibility with Angular 2.
 That means the project developed in Angular 2 will work without any issues in Angular 4.
-An angular community has introduced some significant improvement to Angular 4 and thus, the major version number has been changed from 2 to 4, skipping 3.
-The reason behind that direct jump to version 4 was that the router package was in version 3.x, so instead of putting everything to 3.0 and the router to 4.0, the team chose to upgrade the versions of all the ng – modules to 4.0 There are major changes that have been introduced in Angular 4.
-TypeScript 2.1 and 2.2 have brought nice features, also a new SystemJS plugin has been added, which dynamically convert component-relative path in TemplateURL and StyleURLs to absolute paths for a developer.
-Angular compiles the templates during the build, generate the JS code, in Just in Time mode, a compilation is done at runtime.
+An angular community has introduced some significant improvement to Angular 4, and thus, the major version number has been changed from 2 to 4, skipping 3.
+The reason behind that direct jump to version 4 was that the router package was in version 3.x, so instead of putting everything to 3.0 and the router to 4.0, the team chose to upgrade the versions of all the ng – modules to 4.0.
+There are major changes that have been introduced in Angular 4.
+TypeScript 2.1 and 2.2 have brought nice features; a new SystemJS plugin has been added, which dynamically converts component-relative path in TemplateURL and StyleURLs to absolute paths for a developer.
+Angular compiles the templates during the build, generate the JS code; in Just in Time mode, a compilation is done at runtime.
 Ahead of Time compilation has several advantages, at build time, template correctness is known instead of having to wait till runtime.
 Also, in Angular 4, segregated animation package from the core as a separate and dedication package.
 The template tag is now deprecated.
 Although it still works, one can use an ng-template tag.
 Angular 4 applications are smaller and faster when compared to Angular 2.

 Head To Head Comparison Between ReactJS and Angular 4

 Below is the top 8 difference between ReactJS vs Angular 4

 Key Difference between ReactJS and Angular 4

 Below is the list of points describing the difference between ReactJS vs Angular 4